library(palmerpenguins)

 #> 1 Adelie Torgers… 39.1 18.7 181 3750

-#> # ℹ 2 more variables: sex <fct>, year <int>This selects the first row across all columns and returns a data frame.
+#> # ℹ 2 more variables: sex <fct>, year <int>First row, all columns, returned as a data frame.
+Now try the reverse:

 penguins[, 1]